 CSC Discrimination Policy:

 Discrimination.
-Chadron State College is an equal opportunity institution.
-CSC Does not discriminate against any student, employee or applicant on the basis of race, color, national origin, sex, disability, religion, or age in employment and education opportunities, including but not limited to admission decisions.
-The College has designated an individual to coordinate the College's nondiscrimination efforts to comply with regulations implementing Title VI, VII, IX, and Section 504.
-Inquiries regarding non-discrimination policies and practices may be directed to Kara Vogt, Director of Human Resources, Title VI, VII, IX Compliance Coordinator, Chadron State College, 1000 Main Street, Chadron, NE 69337, 308-432-6224.
-The term “disability” includes physical or mental impairments that substantially limit one or more major life activities.
-Upon request, the College will provide students with disabilities with accommodations including, but not limited to, reasonable modifications to residence hall rooms.
-Students may contact ADA Services at 308-432-6232.
+CSC is an equal opportunity institution and does not discriminate against any student, employee or applicant on the basis of race, color, national origin, sex, sexual orientation, gender identity, disability, religion, or age in employment and education opportunities, including, but not limited to, admission decisions.
+CSC has designated two individuals to coordinate the College’s nondiscrimination efforts to comply with regulations implementing Title VI, VII, IX, and Section 504.
+Reports regarding discrimination or harassment may be directed to the following Compliance Coordinator.
+In addition, inquiries regarding non-discrimination policies and practices may be directed to the Compliance Coordinator:

 Chadron State College does not guarantee parking space in a specific area and cannot assume responsibility for the care or protection of any vehicle or its contents while operated or parked on campus.
 Parking must be in designated parking stalls only.
 For more information please contact the Business Office, Campus Security, or the Chadron Police Department.